decentra1ized/decentra1ized/README.md

 ### Hi there 👋

+## info
+My name is Chaerin Kim.
+I'm currently interested in Blockchain, Algorithm, Python.
+I want to learn Java, C++ (I'm not good at it yet)

 <!--
 **decentra1ized/decentra1ized** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.